oarepo/rdm-lang-tools/README.md

 This command will split the translations into original files (downloaded inside the .temp directory).
-Then, for each file, it will print path to the file and let you upload the file yourself (it seems that transifex push does not work for some reason) so you'll need to upload the file manually from transifex web interface.
+Then, for each file, it will print path to the file and let you upload the file yourself (it seems that transifex push does not work for me for some reason, commented out in sources if you want to try it) so you'll need to upload the file manually from transifex web interface.

 ### Checking translations with chatgpt